-In real-life scenarios, I work on problems when they actually become one, or I have metrics that can potentially become one.
-The need to over-engineering everything just to prepare for every single case scenario is a flaw for the business, that could easily scale to something difficult to maintain.
+In real-life scenarios, I work on problems when they become one, or I have metrics that can potentially become one.
+The need to over-engineer everything just to prepare for every single case scenario is a flaw for the business, that could easily scale to something difficult to maintain.

 Take-home type of test

-Although is good because there no much pressure other than solving that on the spot (which is hardly a situation you will experience at work), it implies that you take extra free time to work on its solution, and not everyone is willing to do that.
+Although is good because there is not much pressure other than solving that on the spot (which is hardly a situation you will experience at work), it implies that you take extra free time to work on its solution, and not everyone is willing to do that.

 In these cases what worked for me was to set an expected time to spend on it, otherwise is hard to measure if more people can spend more time on interviews than others, and the final evaluation won't be fair.

 Scope the investment of time, evaluate comments, and don't be picky when looking for the details.
 Remember that usually, people don't have much time to work on this considering the context switch and iterations.

 I prefer the take-home type of assessment, where you can also see the prioritization of the features and time management.
 And never ask for everything to be finished.

 As in most processes, feedback should be mandatory.
 There was one time, that I spent a week developing a technical assessment from which I had good feedback first, but at the moment I was having the next round the interviewers started to ask questions without having an idea of my solutions.
 For me that was a lack of respect, I spent a week of my free time doing something they even didn't dare to check.